tomblind/unity-async-routines/README.md

 }
 ```
 In this example, resumer.Resume() gets called before being awaited on.
 In this case it's 'marked' as resumed and WaitForResumer() will return immediately.

+## Cleanup and Error Handling
+RunAsync takes an optional onStop callback, which is always called when a routine ends, regardless of how it ended.
+This is a good place to do any cleanup.
+It is passed an Exception as it's only argument.
+If the routine threw an unhandled exception, it will be received there.
+Otherwise it will be null.
+If onStop is not set and an exception occurs, it will be reported using Unity's Debug.LogException.

+Call stacks in exceptions from async routines are not very useful.
+To help with this, set Async.EnableTracing to true.
+This will add additional info to the exception to help trace where it came from.
+But, there's a small performance hit for using this, so it is off by default.

 ## Adding WaitFor...
 Methods
 AsyncRoutines.IContext can be extended to add additional WaitFor methods to Async.Context.
 For example, here is how WaitForSeconds and WaitForAsyncOperation are implemented: